Web experience re-design & re-platform.

 The core phases and capabilities

-Linear - Reading to the news on subjects they’re interested in from start to finish (likes a sense of completion).
+Linear: Users read news on specific subjects from start to finish, seeking a sense of completion.

-Multiple lenses - Open and reviews multiple newspaper sites to get a rounded perspective on stories.
+Multiple lenses: Users review multiple news sites to get a well-rounded perspective on stories.

 Research activity examples